AnalyticKhurshid/excel_for_data_analyst/README.md

 # excel_for_data_analyst
-There are Excel projects for Data Analyst
+There are projects for Data Analyst